-Keeping track of all the trading and Investment terms can be tricky, so we’ve gone to the lengths of compiling everything we can think of, into the same place!
+Keeping track of all the trading and Investment terms can be tricky, so we’ve gone to the lengths of compiling a Trading Term Glossary, all in the same place!

 Bull MarketThis is where the market is in an upward trend (increasing in value).